brendantipp/data-representation-project/README.md

 #### Python files

 - messages.py is the python file with teh code to connect to and extract the messages for the API
-- server.py - is my flash app server file
+- server.py - is my flash app server restful API, performs my CRUD operations
-- todoDAO.py - containts my python functions
+- todoDAO.py - contains my python functions , deals with msqlconnector, convert formats

 ## Contact